Getting Started β

 of the CDS Maven plugin using the following command:

-This commands adds the following dependency to the pom.xml:
+This command adds the following dependency to the pom.xml:

 <dependency>